2010 Winter Paralympics: Broadcasters

 In Canada, the games were broadcast by Canada's Olympic Broadcast Media Consortium, a joint venture between CTVglobemedia and Rogers Media.
 The networks aired a greater amount of coverage than what had been shown in previous years, a total of 50 hours of coverage.
 Coverage included including a daily 90-minute highlight program, and live coverage of select sledge hockey matches (games involving Canada, plus the gold medal game) on CTV.
 The opening ceremony was broadcast live on CTV's Vancouver station CIVT-TV, followed by an encore aired nationally on CTV and Réseau Info Sports the following afternoon.
 While not originally planned, CTV and RDS also aired live coverage of the closing ceremony.

 The games were aired on Universal Sports in the United States.

 Paralympic Sport TV (paralympicsport.tv), the Internet TV channel of the International Paralympic Committee (IPC), offered international free online live and recorded coverage of the games, every day from 9:00 to 22:30 PST.

 In New Zealand, SKY TV broadcast one hour of highlights each day, and full coverage of New Zealand athletes.

 In the United Kingdom, BBC broadcast the Games, but only through the red button and online.

 In Europe, Eurosport broadcast live the medal events in biathlon, alpine and cross-country skiing.

 In France, France Télévisions provided live coverage on its website.

 In Italy, Sky Sport provided record coverage with all games live on five dedicated HD channels.

 In Australia, ABC1 broadcast the games.

 In Norway, NRK broadcast the games.
 30 hours of the Games were broadcast live.
 NRK-sport were critical to parts of the TV production from Vancouver, an issue they've notified to the EBU.
 Issues such as showing biathlon without showing the shooting, and in cross-country skiing there were numerous panorama shots of the same mountain area with skiers in the distance, making it hard to follow the progress of the competition.
 NRK were far more pleased with the production of the ice sledge hockey and wheelchair curling events, which they felt reached the same level as the Olympic Games.

-Paralympic Media Awards
+Paralympic media awards

 New Zealand's Sky Sport won the best broadcast award for their coverage of the Games.
 Gary Kingston writing for the Vancouver Sun took the best written category.
 While Jeff Crow won the best photography category for his picture of Shannon Dallas.

+Mascots

+The mascot of the 2010 Winter Paralympics is Sumi, who has the wings of a thunderbird and the legs of a black bear, accompanied by his marmot sidekick, Mukmuk.